eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

   - In Corporate Memory configuration until v22.2:
     - Configure this client ID under `js.config.workspaces.default.authorization.oauth2.clientId` in DataManager's configuration file (Datamanager needs implicit flow)
-    - Configre  this client ID under `oauth.clientId = "cmem"` in DataManager's configuration file (Dataintegration needs stadard flow)
+    - Configure  this client ID under `oauth.clientId = "cmem"` in DataManager's configuration file (Dataintegration needs standard flow)
   - In Corporate Memory configuration from v23.1:
     - Configure this client ID in the environments with the name `OAUTH_CLIENT_ID` in `/environments/config.env`